 This Regulation shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.

 It shall apply from 22 June 2023.
-However, Article 2(3) shall apply from 22 December 2022.
+However, Article 2(3) shall apply from … [OP please insert the date – date of entry into force of this Regulation].

 This Regulation shall be binding in its entirety and directly applicable in all Member States.